 The species of birds found abundantly are Egret, Sarus Crane, Adjutant, Crested Serpent Eagle, Black Kite, Black Vulture, Common Peafowl, Egyptian Vulture, Dove, Red Jungle Fowl, Indian Roller and Parakeet.
 Grey Hornbill, White Breasted Kingfisher and Common Teals are some other species of birds spotted in the park.

-Reptiles like Cobra, Viper, Krait, Rat Snake, Turtle, Python and varied species of lizard including Varanus are also found in the park.
+Various reptiles and species of lizard including Varanus are also found in the park.

 The panoramic view of Bandhavgarh National Park’s landscape includes cliffs, 32 hills, plateaus and meadows.
-The lower slopes of the region have forests of Sal forest and Bamboo.
+The lower slopes of the region have Sal and Bamboo forests.
 The higher hills of the park include high grasslands which are considered as the main vegetation of Bandhavgarh jungle.

-The fertile riverbanks of Bandhavgarh have lush vegetation with 300 species of flora.
+The fertile riverbanks of Bandhavgarh have lush vegetation with about 300 species of flora.